 This graduate seminar serves as the core course for the Collaborative Specialization in Women’s Health.
-Enrollment is limited to 20 doctoral and master’s students.
-Dalla Lana School of Public Health students not enrolled in the Collaborative Specialization may take this course up to the limit of enrollment and by permission of the instructors.
+Enrolment is limited to 16 doctoral and master’s students.
+Dalla Lana School of Public Health students not enrolled in the Collaborative Specialization may take this course up to the limit of enrolment and by permission of the instructors.

 In this course, we will examine women’s health issues from multiple standpoints, theories, and methods, drawing upon perspectives from the social sciences, humanities, and sciences.
 Students will have the opportunity to meet and engage with subject experts from across the University and beyond.
 Together, we will investigate, interrogate, and critique research and research methodologies related to specific health issues experienced primarily by women1.
 Through dialogue and debate, critical thinking skills will be enhanced as dominant lines of scholarship and innovative methodologies are considered across disciplinary domains and epistemologies.

-This course begins with an overview of sex and gender and their importance to health research.
-This will be followed by a historical summary of the women’s health movement within the context of dominant medical discourse and practice.
-Subsequent classes will focus on theories (e.g., feminism, postmodernism, intersectionality, critical disability, masculinities) that have interrupted the dominant view and contributed to new understandings of women and their bodies, as well as Indigenous and other cutting-edge methodologies (e.g., concept mapping; story-making; digital, visual, and sensory) as applied to better understanding women’s health issues (e.g., violence against women, mental health, HIV, autoimmune disorders, and body image).
+This course begins with an historical summary of the women’s health movement within the context of dominant medical discourse and practice.
+This is followed by an overview of sex and gender and their importance to health research and health promotion.
+Subsequent lectures focus on theories (e.g., feminism, intersectionality, masculinities, critical disability, biomedicalization, Foucault) that have interrupted the dominant view and contributed to new understandings of women and their bodies, and methodologies that are cutting edge (e.g., Indigenous arts-based approaches, story-telling), as applied to better understanding local and global health issues (e.g., LGBTQ+ health, mental health, autoimmune disorders, HIV, body image, and gender-based violence).

 To expose students to a range of:

 - research methods